rosed2/Workout-Planner/PROPOSAL.md

 **Workout Planner**

-This project will allow the user to create and track their own workout routines.
+This project will allow the user to create and plan their own workout routines.
-They will be able to create workout plans by searching for exercises based on different criteria (such as muscle group).
+They will be able to create workout plans by searching for exercises based on different criteria (such as muscle group, equipment needed, name).
 These workout plans can then be saved into the user's library of plans.
+The user can then search for workout plans by name or what exercises it contains.
 The user will also have a calendar for the week so they can plan in advance what workout plan they want to do on each day.
-This planner will also keep track of their previous completions of the exercises to keep track of the number of reps, weights they used, or time needed to complete the exercise as applicable.